-I’m a neuroscience major researching the aging brain, a residence hall advisor and a student research ambassador.
-And I can do it all because I’m a Bluejay.
-Here, I can pursue my passions.
+I was a neuroscience major researching the aging brain, a residence hall advisor and a student research ambassador.
+And I could do it all because I’m a Bluejay.
+At Creighton, I pursued my passions.

 Neuroscience, College of Arts and Sciences

-I’m pursuing a Bachelor of Science in Neuroscience.
+I received a Bachelor of Science in Neuroscience.
 Performing research as an undergraduate was always part of my plan.
-I’m glad to be doing it at Creighton because the one-on-one relationship you have with a research professor here is much better than at a larger school where you are one of 20 undergraduate students in the lab.
+I’m glad to have been at Creighton because the one-on-one relationship you have with a research professor is much better than at a larger school where you are one of 20 undergraduate students in the lab.

-Our research is directed by Gwen King, who is particularly interested in neurodegenerative diseases and how the brain ages.
+My research was directed by Gwen King, who is particularly interested in neurodegenerative diseases and how the brain ages.
 My interest in this field was spurred when I witnessed my grandmother’s cognitive decline.
 My goal is to become a physician-scientist who can produce research that has real-world impact by discovering ways to not only treat but also to prevent neurological disease.

 As you grow older, you forget little things here and there.
 While that’s a normal part of an aging brain, it can become much more severe if you develop Alzheimer’s disease or other forms of dementia or neurodegenerative diseases.
-We’re taking a close look at how the klotho protein plays a role in an aging brain by studying mice that produce normal levels of klotho and mice that don’t produce klotho at all.
+In our lab, we took a close look at how the klotho protein plays a role in an aging brain by studying mice that produce normal levels of klotho and mice that don’t produce klotho at all.
 Klotho is not yet known to play a specific therapeutic role necessarily in Alzheimer’s, but many studies show that it may protect against the side effects of various neurodegenerative diseases.

-In addition to pursuing a neuroscience major, I’m working on a biology minor, and I’m in the honors program.
-I’ve been a teaching assistant since my sophomore year, and I’m a resident assistant for freshmen in Swanson Hall.
-I also serve on the leadership board of the Center for Undergraduate Research and Scholarship (CURAS), where I help prospective and current students understand their opportunities for undergraduate research.
+In addition to studying neuroscience, I also received a minor in biology all the while in the honors program.
+I was able to be a teaching assistant since my sophomore year, and also served as a resident assistant for freshmen in Swanson Hall.
+I also served on the leadership board of the Center for Undergraduate Research and Scholarship (CURAS), where I helped prospective and current students understand their opportunities for undergraduate research.